Aje026/Genetic-Overlap-in-Female-Biased-Disorders/README.md

-* Genetic overlap in female-biased disorders and diseases
+Genetic overlap in female-biased disorders and diseases

 This project aimed to find overlaps between disorders that mainly affects women.
 Overlap between cases of disorders and diseases and genetic overlap has been investigated

+Description of the files in this repository:

 - get.rsID.py adds rsID to the files that misses this.